luapower/socketloop/socketloop.md

 A socket loop enables coroutine-based asynchronous I/O programming model for [TCP sockets][TCP socket].
-The concept is similar to [Copas], the API and the implementation are different in that: 1) it supports both symmetric and asymmetric coroutines, and 2) connect() is asynchronous too, and 3) it provides a mechanism for suspending and resuming threads.
+The concept is similar to [Copas], the API and the implementation are different.
+Supports both symmetric and asymmetric coroutines.

 [Copas]: http://keplerproject.github.com/copas/